tylertitsworth/5th-age-srd/Classes/Druid.md

 ### Adventurer Feat

-If you multiclass, the druid side is considered a “skillful warrior” and does not decrease your WEAPON damage dice.
+If you hybrid, the druid side is considered a “skillful warrior” and does not decrease your WEAPON damage dice.

 ---